pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## .tanzuignore file

-The optional `.tanzuignore` file at the root of your project directory can be used to indicate which files and/or directories in your project are not required to build or run your application (e.g.
+Use the optional `.tanzuignore` file at the root of your project directory to indicate which files or directories in your project are not required to build or run your application (e.g.
 README.md, .git, docs, etc...).
 Including such files in your .`tanzuignore` can provide the following
 benefits:

-1. Items included in .tanzuignore will not be uploaded when you upload your source code (thereby avoiding unnecessary consumption of resources).
+1. Items included in the `.tanzuignore` file are not uploaded when you upload your source code.
+This helps to avoid unnecessary consumption of resources.
-2. When iterating on code with the --live-update flag enabled, changes to directories or files listed in .tanzuignore will not trigger the automatic re-deployment of source code.
+2. When iterating on code with the `--live-update` flag enabled, changes to directories or files listed in the `.tanzuignore` file do not trigger the automatic re-deployment of source code.

 The following are some guidelines for the `.tanzuignore` file:

 - The `.tanzuignore` file should include a reference to itself, as it provides no value when deployed.
 - Directories must not end with the system separator `/`, or `\`.
-- Comments using hashtag `#` can be included.
+- Add comments using hashtag `#`.
 - If the `.tanzuignore` file contains files or directories that are not found in the source code, they are ignored.